jasonrberk/jasonrberk/index.md

 [jason.r.berk@gmail.com](mailto:jason.r.berk@gmail.com)

-I am a highly motivated and self driven individual looking for a full stack software engineering position.
+I am a highly motivated and self-driven individual looking for a full-stack software engineering position.
 I bring a long history of delivering impactful contributions to a wide range of projects.
 I am passionate about software development and pride myself on writing clean, maintainable code.
-Most importantly, I want a position where I can use my expertise to provide technical leadership.
+I have experience with, and enjoy contributing to, DevOps and CI/CD practices.
+Most importantly, I am seeking a position utilizing my experience to contribute technical leadership across the organization.

 ## Experience